Luxmusik/sandbox-virtualappliance/readme.md

 #### Ports

-By default, Sandbox uses the following ports:
+By default, Sandbox uses the following network ports:

 | Type      | Protocol  | Port Range    |
 |-----------|-----------|---------------|
 | Web / Combined*      | TCP       | 8080            |

 The 'Combined' server is a component that routes your request to the correct component (API, Git, Proxy or Webserver) based on the URL and hostname of the request URL.
 This means you should really only ever have to communicate with the Combined port, but the other ports will be open and thus need to be available.
-These ports can be changed in the Sandbox properties file (see Installation section for details).
+These ports can be changed in the ```server.properties``` file found under the ```<sandbox_install_path/conf``` path (see Installation section for details).

 #### DNS Provider
 Sandbox Server requires a host name provided by a a DNS service.
 This is necesary to properly route traffic to sandboxes and system components on the server.